PoCInnovation/Price-Sensor/README.md

 ### Usage

-Implement the `abstract PriceSensor` class in your own project.
+Use the `AbstractPriceSensor` contract in your own project.
 Refer to `./src/example/ExampleImplementation.sol` for an example.

 ```solidity